ofs69/syncopathy/README.md

 // fetch the dlls for mpv
 // on linux you have to install it via your package manager sudo apt install libmpv-dev dart run libmpv_dart:setup --platform windows

+// needs to be run when changing @JsonSerializable classes dart run build_runner build
 ```
 I forked this library because I needed some changes
 https://github.com/ofs69/libmpv_dart